 Type for the people, by the people!

-There was a time when major type foundaries owned and designed most of the formal typefaces we saw in most media.
-These foundaries employed typographers to create typeface families and they sold them to companies and agencies to use for design and marketing projects.
+There was a time when major type foundries owned and designed most of the formal typefaces we saw in most media.
+These foundries employed typographers to create typeface families, which they sold to companies and agencies for design and marketing projects.

-That all began to change in the late 1900s with the invention and mass adaptation of the personal computer.
+That all began to change in the late 1900s with the invention and mass adoption of the personal computer.
 And we should be thankful that things did change.
-In the 1980s, Apple computer and Microsoft included free typefaces (some that they designed themselves) along with their computers and operating systems.
-They thought, wisely, that their new inventions should have typefaces to go with them in order to make them more appealing to consumers.
+In the 1980s, Apple Computer and Microsoft included free typefaces (some designed by them) with their computers and operating systems.
+They wisely thought that their new inventions should have typefaces to match them and make them more appealing to consumers.

 Free typefaces from big companies for the people

-Here are two examples of wonderful humanist san-serif typefaces released for free.
+Here are two examples of wonderful humanist sans-serif typefaces released for free.

 The invention of the internet further democratized the type industry by allowing regular people, aspiring typographers, and type hobbyists to design unique typefaces and share them with the world.
 You no longer need a degree in typography or any special skills to create and distribute your own typefaces.
 I should note that a bit of studying on the subject matter will make you a better typographer.